Humza Yousaf denies SNP is ‘authoritarian’ after criticism from Fergus Ewing

 Mr Ewing insisted his vote against Ms Slater was a “vote of conscience” and argued the public “do not want MSPs to be mere ciphers or rubber stamps of leadership dictation”.
 He declared: “If my constituents wanted a doormat, they would have gone to B&Q.”

-He also made clear he will continue to oppose policies he disagrees with.
+He also made clear he would continue to oppose policies he disagreed with.
 Mr Ewing said: “For my future, I vow to continue to defend the interests of my constituents, and as far as the SNP is concerned – let the cards fall as they may.
 If the SNP cannot cope with that, so be it.”

 Scottish Tory chairman Craig Hoy said: “Fergus Ewing’s suspension from the party he – and his family – is synonymous with highlights how divided the SNP are over Humza Yousaf’s pandering to the extremist Greens.”